 These are assignments are available at a URL provided by the instructor.
-Students will have 50 continuous minutes each for Exams #1 and #2 and 120 continuous minutes for the Final Exam.
+Students will have 50 continuous minutes each for Exam #1 and 90 continuous minutes for Exam #2.
 Exams must be completed in one sitting.
 If students arrive late, leave early, or miss the Exam entirely, any lost time if forfeited.
 Students in in-person sections must take their exam in-class at the scheduled time, or if they have an accessibility accommodation, in the OAS Testing Center.
 Students in online sections may self-proctor their exams.